 Universities are responsible for the quality of the education they provide and, for the academic standards of the awards they offer.
 External examining is one of the important checks on those standards.

-Students have an important role in the management of standards and quality, and External Examiners' reports are made available to students as part of this and should be discussed at Student Staff Committees.
+External Examiners' reports are made available to students.
 To access the most recent External Examiners’ reports for your programme please see your MAP home page in the Degree Programme information section.

 The role of External Examiner does not include responding to individual student queries, and if you have any queries about an External Examiner’s report, you should contact your student representative who will raise the issue with the University Programme Director or at a Student Staff Committee on your behalf.